 8. Open the Windows

 When there is a breeze outside and it isn't too warm, opening up the windows rather than running the air conditioner can help save on energy costs.
 You may also want to consider opening windows when running appliances or cooking.
 This will dissipate the heat faster and more effectively than relying upon your central air conditioning system.
 Turning ventilation fans on in the kitchen while cooking, or in the bathroom when taking a shower can also be a great way to quickly direct warm air out of the house.

 9. Check for Leaks and Drafts

 Areas around windows and doors may be improperly sealed, or have caulking that has degraded over time.
 Either of situations can lead to leaks and drafts.
-Routinely check for windows which may need to be caulked and re-sealed around their perimeter.
-Also inspect doors to see if any need draft protection and weather stripping installed.
+Routinely check for windows that may need to be caulked and re-sealed around their perimeter.
+Also, inspect doors to see if any need draft protection and weather stripping installed.
 A windy day is a great time to check around your home to see if there seems to be any outside air seeping through around your windows and doors.
 If you regularly hear whistling sounds around your home or interior doors frequently slam, these can also be signs that there are leaks that need to be addressed.
 In addition, strategically-placed temperature sensors can help you pinpoint leaks and drafts, as well as specific locations around your home where extra insulation is needed.

 There are countless ways to save energy around the average home, it just takes a little time to evaluate and address.
-By following energy saving tips and best practices for warm months, you should be able to reduce your monthly energy usage -- and your energy bills.
+By following energy-saving tips and best practices for warm months, you should be able to reduce your monthly energy usage and your energy bills.
 Make sure to track how many units of energy that you're using every month so you can see how much of a difference you've made!